 I feel trapped in this cave-like toilet!

 Covered litter boxes are very popular these days and this is mostly convenient for us guardians.
 Not all cats “prefer their privacy” as is thought by many guardians.
 There are those cats who prefer an open top or the ‘cabriolet’ as I like to call it.
 Again, think of the cat in the wild – there is no cover to prevent a quick escape.
 Cats who prefer no cover feel the need to be on the look out for ‘predators’ or anything that they may perceive as a potential threat.
 This might occur in a multi-cat household where the cat using the box feels trapped because of an encounter with a bully cat.
 (See above) With a cover, there is only one way out – through the entrance where the bully awaits him.
 In these instances, you might find soiling outside of this space – because they know it’s where they supposed to go, but it’s not safe inside so they go next to the box.
 Another problem with covered litter boxes is that there is less air circulation so the smell is trapped inside, which the cat might find too pungent for his kitty senses and will find somewhere more ‘appropriate’ to eliminate.

 Now if you have already started using the covered litter box and you have no toilet issues then continue this way.
 Also, bear in mind that it’s best to remove waste at least twice a day to prevent odors lingering.
-Most of my litter boxes are of the huge storage box variety, housed in custom-made ottoman-style cabinets with holes at the top to allow for air circulation and my cats don’t have problems with these.
+Most of my litter boxes are of the huge storage box variety, some housed in custom-made ottoman-style cabinets with holes at the top to allow for air circulation and my cats don’t have problems with these.
 I have big cats and the sizes of these storage boxes are ideal for my boys.
 We also have this quirky hidden litter box which is a winner with our cat, Mr. Jack.
-I discuss to cover or not to cover
+I discuss to cover or not to cover below.

 I can’t get to my toilet in time, why is it so far?